prisma-labs/graphql-framework-experiment/README.md

 # Introduction

-Pumpkins is a GraphQL API framework.
+`graphql-santa` is a GraphQL API framework.
 It takes a code-first approach (as opposed to schema-first) and brings together a set of tools that provide robust type safety so that if your app compiles, you have a much higher degree of confidence than with vanilla JavaScript or just TypeScript.

-Pumpkins brings Nexus, Prisma, Apollo Server and more together into a pluggable system (in fact Prisma features are implemented as a plugin).
+`graphql-santa` brings Nexus, Prisma, Apollo Server and more together into a pluggable system (in fact Prisma features are implemented as a plugin).

 ### Get started